-Training on how to use Moodle is given during the required student orientation, which takes place prior to students beginning their scheduled courses.
-The purpose of the orientation is to familiarize prospective students with the LMS.
-Instructional materials are also available on each student's Moodle main page.
-All students are assigned a secured ID and password.
-Students are required to change their password when they initially log on to their e-learning account to ensure the security of their access to Moodle.
+Training on Moodle usage is given during the required student orientation, which takes place prior to students beginning their scheduled degree program courses, and on-site on the first day of hybrid and on-campus courses.
+The purpose of the orientation is to familiarize students with the LMS.
+Instructional materials are also available on each student's Moodle home page.

-Further individual assistance is available to students and faculty through the academic operational team administrators.
-Technical assistance is available by contacting the staff on campus or through email (info@uona.edu).
-Tutoring and academic support is available from the academic directors.
+Technical assistance is available by contacting the IT staff on campus or through email (helpdesk@uona.edu).
+Tutoring and academic support is available from academic administrators.
 Research support is available from the campus librarian.
-Reference materials and the majority of course texts are available through the UoNA Virtual Library, which is accessible 24/7.
-All administrative support staff may be contacted on campus or through email.
+Reference materials and some course texts are available through the UoNA Virtual Library, which is accessible 24/7.
+Administrative support staff may be contacted on campus or through email.